Skip to main content

 Unscheduled absences (those that occur without prior advance notice) will be monitored.
 Absenteeism and a history of repeated requests to leave early without proper approval will result in remediation and may lead to dismissal from the program.

-Missed exams and practicals must be made up immediately upon the graduate student’s return to the program.
+Missed exams must be made up immediately upon the graduate student’s return to the program.

 Alerts for program closings due to dangerous travel conditions, power outages, or unexpected utility failures will be made directly to students as soon as the information becomes available.